Drug Distribution & Trafficking Lawyer in San Diego

 The distribution of all controlled substances is an ongoing focus of law enforcement on the local, state, and federal levels, particularly because of San Diego's close proximity to the Mexican border.
 These agencies are involved in the task of identifying, arresting, and charging any person who is believed to be in the illegal drug trade.

-If you have been charged with drug trafficking in San Diego, you need a tough lawyer who knows how to handle these cases.
+If you have been charged with drug trafficking in Vista or San Diego, you need a tough lawyer who knows how to handle these cases.
 Attorney James N. Dicks is a board-certified criminal law specialist who has a history as an LAPD narcotics investigator.
 His aggressive approach has garnered him a reputation as a prominent San Diego criminal lawyer.
 For a free consultation, please contact jD LAW, P.C. today at (760) 630-2000.

 There are two areas of great interest to the authorities: